alibad/buddy_up/README.md

 The Buddy Up app's primary purpose is to facilitate 1-1 meetups within a Slack channel.
 The core scenario is to automatically match users in a Slack channel once a month via a message, something like the message shown below:

-For details on how test this code locally or in production, check out this blog post:
+For details on how test this code locally or in production, [check out this blog post](https://medium.com/@alibadereddin/building-the-backend-for-a-slack-app-with-nextjs-and-vercel-e1503b938e6b).